ACADEMIC SERVICES AND FACILITIES

-The Center for Sponsored Research and Programs facilitates the University’s sponsored research, grant, contract, and cooperative agreement activities.
-The center’s staff provides guidance and assistance to faculty and staff in identifying funding sources, developing grant proposals, and ensuring compliance with University and federal regulations.
-Additionally, the center maintains University-wide grant records and reports institutional grant activity to the UNC system.
-Grant programs include research grants, national research service awards, research career programs, instructional and training projects, undergraduate research opportunities, minority programs in science and math, community outreach programs, and economic development projects, partnerships, and cooperative agreements.
-The office conducts grant writing workshops on various aspects of proposal development and grant management.
-Forms for developing proposals may be found at http://www.uncp.edu/csrp.
+The Center for Sponsored Research and Programs manages the University’s sponsored research, grant, contract, and cooperative agreement program.
+The director provides direction and assistance to faculty and staff in developing grant proposals, maintaining an external sponsored program database, alerting faculty and staff to potential grant programs, and reporting institutional grant activity to the UNC Office of the President.
+Grant programs include research grants, national research service awards, research career programs, instructional and training projects in most academic disciplines, public service awards, minority programs, economic development projects, partnerships, and cooperative agreement projects.
+The office conducts grant writing workshops and assists recipients of awards in applying Federal grant policies.

 Regional Center for Economic, Community, and Professional Development

 The Regional Center for Economic, Community, and Professional Development is located off campus at the Carolina Commerce and Technology Center (COMTech) on Livermore Drive.
-Established in 2000, the mission of the Regional Center fosters regional collaboration, enhances business development, and empowers communities for quality of life betterment in southeastern North Carolina.
-The Regional Center addresses the diverse needs of the region through initiatives to increase resources, establish networks, and provide training.
 The Regional Center provides outreach services to the citizens, businesses, governments and nonprofit organizations throughout the region.
 These outreach services are executed in cooperation with organizations to provide management development programs, health care initiatives, customized training, consulting, grants development, planning and technical assistance, conference designing and implementation, and economic and social research.

-Professional Development: The center offers non-credit workshops leading to certificates in areas such as management development and leadership development with concentrated study in group dynamics, communications, quality, change, and strategic planning.
-These programs are offered to the public but can also be tailored to meet an organization’s specific needs, with instruction arranged on-site and online, and courses may qualify for Continuing Education Units of credit (CEUs).
+Professional Development: The center offers over 30 non-credit workshops leading to a certificate in Management Development with concentrated study in group dynamics, communications, quality, change, and strategic planning.
+These programs can also be tailored to meet an organization’s specific needs, and instruction can be arranged on-site, and courses may qualify for Continuing Education Units of credit (CEUs).